Back to Journal

 Italy varies significantly by region.

-Beyond lifestyle and cost of living, local administrative pace and accessibility differ from place to place.
-These differences influence how smooth everyday life feels, especially in the first year.
+Beyond lifestyle and cost of living, the pace of local systems and the accessibility of administrative steps can differ quite a bit from place to place.
+These differences shape how smooth everyday life feels, especially in the first year.

 Mindset plays a larger role than expected